hitxueliang/DialogDataSetBySTREAM/README.md

 ## Usage Instructions

 The dataset is stored in JSON format and can be read and processed using the standard Python `json` library.
 Each dialogue is linked to its corresponding profiles and plan via corresponding IDs, facilitating in-depth scenario simulation and analysis.

+## Contact

+If you have any questions, please contact:
+- xueliang@byering.com
+- xixi@byering.com